 In the first lines of ‘To the Rainbow’ the speaker begins by describing the rainbow as a “triumphal arch”.
 It is something that fills the sky after the storms are over and cannot be described by philosophers.
 It is too much of the world, too natural and even emotional for science to debunk.

-He recalls how in his youth, or with the youthful eyes he still has now, how the rainbow seemed to him to be a “midway station” for those to pause at when they’re travelling from earth to heaven.
+He recalls how in his youth, or with the youthful eyes he still has now, how the rainbow seemed to him to be a “midway station” for those to pause at when they’re traveling from earth to heaven.
 Recently deceased souls might make use of it.

 Stanzas Three and Four